 Accepted donation items: Halton Women’s Place accepts donations of new children’s and women’s clothing in all sizes, including underwear, socks, t-shirts, sweatshirts, pants, pyjamas and slippers.
 The shelter also accepts donations of pillows, pyjamas, baby and infant supplies, items such as baby monitors, strollers, activity centres and infant or toddler car seats, kitchen products, small appliances, food products, cleaning supplies and more.
 A full list of accepted new donation items is available on their website.

-Locations served and drop off policy: You can drop off used clothing in green bins, and for additional information about donating, contact Carm Bozzo, Halton Womens Place’s Development Manager, or by calling (905) 332-1200 ext.
+Locations served and drop off policy: You can drop off used clothing in green bins, and for additional information about donating, contact Carm Bozzo, Halton Womens Place’s Development Manager, by email or by calling (905) 332-1200 ext.
 222.

 Website: More information is available through the Halton Women’s Place’s website.